-181. Supervisors will consider a firm's proximity to failure when drawing up its supervisory plan.
-The PRA's judgement about proximity to failure will be captured in a firm's position within the Proactive Intervention Framework (PIF).
+182. Supervisors consider a firm's proximity to failure when drawing up its supervisory plan.
+The PRA's judgement about proximity to failure is captured in a firm's position within the Proactive Intervention Framework (PIF).

-182. Judgements about a firm's proximity to failure will be derived from those elements of the supervisory assessment framework that reflect the risks faced by a firm and its ability to manage them - namely, external context, business risk, management and governance, risk management and controls, capital and liquidity.
-The PIF will not be sensitive to a firm's potential impact or resolvability.
+183. Judgements about a firm's proximity to failure are derived from those elements of the supervisory assessment framework that reflect the risks faced by a firm and its ability to manage them - namely, external context, business risk, management and governance, risk management and controls, capital and liquidity.
+The PIF is not sensitive to a firm's potential impact or resolvability.

-183. The PIF is designed to ensure that the PRA puts into effect its aim to identify and respond to emerging risks at an early stage.
-There will be five clearly demarcated PIF stages, each denoting a different proximity to failure, and every firm will sit in a particular stage at each point in time (see Table A).
-As a firm moves to a higher PIF stage - ie as the PRA determines that the firm's viability has deteriorated supervisors will review their supervisory actions accordingly.
-Senior management of firms will be expected to ensure they take appropriate remedial action to reduce the likelihood of failure.
-And the authorities will ensure appropriate preparedness for resolution.
+184. The PIF is designed to ensure that the PRA puts into effect its aim to identify and respond to emerging risks at an early stage.
+There are five clearly demarcated PIF stages, each denoting a different proximity to failure, and every firm sits in a particular stage at each point in time (Table A).
+When a firm